10 Ways To Become a Better and Faster Learner

 And if you’re ready for something a little harder but still sure-fire: put on your training gear.

-Exercise improves memory, executive functions, spacial tasks, reaction time, and even math skills.
+Exercise improves memory, executive functions, spatial tasks, reaction time, and even math skills.

-If not for your physical and mental health/happiness, schedule regular exercise for the sake of becoming a better and fast learner.
+If not for your physical and mental health/happiness, schedule regular exercise for the sake of becoming better at acquiring knowledge.

 Even if it’s a half-hour brisk walk a couple of times per week.